-All candidates for QLTS assessments are required to sign a declaration saying that "I acknowledge the content of this assessment is confidential and I will not disclose or discuss any of its content to any other party".
+All candidates for QLTS assessments are required to acknowledge that the content of each assessment is confidential and that they will not disclose or discuss any of the content to any other party.
 It has come to our attention that candidates are breaching this regulation and thereby committing an assessment offence by discussing past assessments with Training Providers.
 Please note that the SRA regard any deliberate assessment offence as a potential character and suitability issue which could lead to a candidate being refused admission as a solicitor of England and Wales.
 If you are asked by a Training Provider or anybody else to provide information about QLTS assessments you have sat we would ask that you report this matter to both Kaplan and the SRA for investigation.

 Training & Kaplan QLTS

 Kaplan is the authorised assessment provider for the SRA and accordingly Kaplan is not authorised to provide training courses preparing candidates to attempt the QLTS.
 Kaplan has recently become aware some candidates have been contacted by an entity purporting to be Kaplan QLTS offering training courses.
 Such person(s) are not associated with Kaplan.
 Both the SRA and Kaplan would ask candidates to refer all such communications to them for investigation.